 I’m a professional writer with an interest in all scientific fields, but a particular curiosity for strange science and how science mingles with society.
 If it’s counter-intuitive or thought-provoking, I love it.
 I write for a general audience, not a technical one.
 You’ll find no “utilizes” here.
 Well, except for that one.

 As a science journalist, I’ve been published by ScienceNOW, Inside Science News, EARTH Magazine, and New Scientist.
-I’ve also written for The World Academy of Sciences, the American Geophysical Union and the Abdus Salam International Centre for Theoretical Physics.
-I share a science blog, The Sieve, with an assembly of other excellent up-and-coming science writers.
+I’ve also written for The World Academy of Sciences (whom I currently work for), the American Geophysical Union and the Abdus Salam International Centre for Theoretical Physics.
+I’ve shared a science blog, The Sieve, with an assembly of other excellent up-and-coming science writers.
 I graduated from the masters in science writing program at Johns Hopkins University in 2012.

 Here’s an assortment of my science writing clips.